Jamie Hope: Storylines

-It took Jamie a long time to come to Emmerdale.
-He felt his father Bob had abandoned him and his sister Dawn when they were children and although she had managed to rebuild her relationship with Bob, Jamie wasn’t sure he could.
+Jamie feels like his father Bob had abandoned him and his sister Dawn when they were children, and although she had managed to rebuild her relationship with Bob, Jamie is not sure he can.
+He is scared and afraid of the cold relationship between his marriage.
 The marriage of Bob to his fourth wife Viv proved enough of a draw to get Jamie to let bygones be bygones.
-When they met, it was immediately clear Jamie and Bob were cut from the same cloth.
+When they met, it becomes immediately clear Jamie and Bob were cut from the same cloth.

-Even though he had decided to attend the wedding, Jamie changed his mind and realised that he couldn't forgive his father after all.
+Even though he had decided to attend the wedding, Jamie changed his mind and realized that he couldn't forgive his father after all.
 He punched his father at the reception when Bob had a go at his mother Jean, causing Jamie's resentment to boil to the surface again.
 Jamie told Bob he could never forgive him.
 When Jamie flew back to Spain, Bob was saddened.
-He had wanted another chance to get to know his son so much but it seemed all was lost.
-So when Jamie arrived back a few weeks later, Bob was overjoyed.
+He had wanted another chance to get to know his son so much, but it seemed all was lost.
+So, when Jamie arrived back a few weeks later, Bob was overjoyed.

-However, Jamie wasn’t after a reunion with his father.
+However, Jamie wasn't after a reunion with his father.
 Pretending to be the dutiful son, Jamie tried to con Bob out of £2,000 to pay off an ex-girlfriend who was keeping his dog, Snoop, hostage.
 When Bob rumbled Jamie’s plan, he was heartbroken.
-He threatened to cut Jamie off forever if he walked away with the money and after much soul searching, Jamie decided he wanted to get to know his father after all.
+He threatened to cut Jamie off forever if he walked away with the money and after much soul-searching, Jamie decided he wanted to get to know his father after all.

 Whilst working at his stepmother Viv’s café to pay off the loan Bob had given him, Jamie was bored and frustrated – especially when his exotic food ideas were being disregarded.
 He stumbled upon a new venue of employment when local antiques dealer Rodney Blackstock gave him the chance to prove what a great salesman he was.
-He made a tidy profit but a full-time position didn’t materialize so a resourceful Jamie decided to do it alone again.
+He made a tidy profit, but a full-time position didn’t materialize, so a resourceful Jamie decided to do it alone again.